Radnej/movie_api/README.md

 The REST API and database are built using Node.js, Express, and MongoDB.
 The business logic is modeled with Mongoose.
 The endpoints of the API can be accessed with HTTP methods (POST, GET, PUT, and DELETE) to Create, Read, Update, and Delete (CRUD) data from the database.

+## Demo
+To see a documentation of the endpoints open [this link](https://my-flix-220508.herokuapp.com/documentation.html)

 ## Built With

 - Node.js